edgarberm/WebGPUI/README.md

-# 🧱 WebGPUI
+# 🎢 WebGPUI

 WebGPUI is an experimental UI and layout library built directly on top of WebGPU.

-It is not a framework and does not try to abstract the web.
+It is **not a framework** and does not try to abstract the web.
-This project exists as a research and learning exercise to explore how a modern UI system can be built without the DOM, without CSS, and without Canvas 2D, using WebGPU as the rendering backend.
+This project exists as a research and learning exercise to explore how a modern UI system can be built **without the DOM, without CSS, and without Canvas 2D**, using WebGPU as the rendering backend.

 ## 🎯 Project goals